2026 Immunization Champion Awards

 - Annual Meeting Registration

-- Up to $750 or the maximum amount allowed by APhA policies for travel reimbursement
+- Up to $750 or maximum allowed by APhA policies for travel reimbursement

 - $500 honorarium